Mirantis/compliance/README.md

 ### Running Compliance Masonry with Docker

-If you prefer, you can also use Compliance Masonry via the official [Docker image](https://store.docker.com/community/images/opencontrolorg/compliance-masonry) (opencontrolorg/compliance-masonry).
+If you prefer, you can also run the Compliance Masonry tool via the official Docker image ([opencontrolorg/compliance-masonry](https://store.docker.com/community/images/opencontrolorg/compliance-masonry)).

-After you've cloned or downloaded the contents of this repository to your machine, you can use Docker to generate your SSP docs based on the *DockerEE-Moderate-ATO* example as follows:
+After you've cloned or downloaded the contents of this repository to your machine, you can use Docker to generate your SSP docs based on the [DockerEE-Moderate-ATO](https://github.com/docker/compliance/tree/master/examples/opencontrol/DockerEE-Moderate-ATO) example as follows:

 1. Navigate to example directory